arcus/education_modules/intro_to_python/intro_to_python.md

 ## Python Code

 Python can be written in several ways:

-- You can write Python code interactively using your computer's Terminal program or Command Line
+* You can write Python code interactively using your computer's Terminal program or Command Line (if you're not sure where that is or how to use it, the [Bash/Command Line 101 module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md#1) will help you get started).
-- You can write scripts that include Python code
+* You can write scripts that include Python code.
-- You can create Python notebooks using [Jupyter](https://jupyter.org/) or online using [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index) (or "Colab" for short).
+* You can create Python notebooks using [Jupyter](https://jupyter.org/) or online using [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index) (or "Colab" for short).

 In most cases, you'll need to start with downloading Python to your computer (the exception is when using cloud-based solutions like Google Colab); which option you choose will come down to personal preference and your specific goals.